MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 OBO failures because of conditional access policies return a string called "claims".
 This string should be sent to the workload frontend where the frontend should ask for a token and pass the claim as claimsForConditionalAccessPolicy.

-For more information, see [Handling multi-factor auth (MFA), conditional access and incremental consent](/entra/msal/dotnet/acquiring-tokens/web-apps-apis/on-behalf-of-flow#handling-multi-factor-auth-mfa-c).
+For more information, see [Handling multi-factor auth (MFA), conditional access, and incremental consent](/entra/msal/dotnet/acquiring-tokens/web-apps-apis/on-behalf-of-flow#handling-multi-factor-auth-mfa-c).

 Refer to AuthenticationService (../Backend/src/Services/AuthenticationService.cs) AddBearerClaimToResponse usage in the backend sample to see examples of responses when OBO operations fail due to consent missing or conditional access policies.